CanDIG/candig.github.io/_posts/2017-05-24-thousand-genomes.md

+---
+layout: page
-# Federated Analysis of the Thousand Genomes Project.
+title: Federated Analysis of the Thousand Genomes Project.
+---

 The [thousand genome project](http://www.internationalgenome.org) was an early large-scale population genomics project which sequenced 2504 individuals from a broad range of regions and ancestries, with aligned reads and called